Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-vss.rst

 Supported Parameters
 ====================

-The complete list of supported parameters for the VSS FFT is shown in the L2/include/vss/vss_fft_ifft_1d/vss_fft_ifft_pararms.cfg.
-Please edit only the parameters in this file to configure the VSS FFT.
+The complete list of required parameters for the VSS FFT is shown in L2/include/vss/vss_fft_ifft_1d/vss_fft_ifft_params.cfg.
+Please edit the parameters in this file to configure the VSS FFT.
+The user can add to the [aie] section of the cfg file for other options that they want to pass directly to the aiecompiler.
 Please see API reference on vss_fft_ifft_1d_graph.hpp for details on the AI Engine configurable parameters for VSS Mode 1 and see the vss_fft_ifft_1d_front_only_graph.hpp for the parameters for VSS Mode 2.

 +----------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+
 | [Category] Parameter             | Description                                                                                                                                |